somelinguist/VocabLift/README.md

 <h5>Outstanding bugs</h5>
 - Long load times for large lift files that do not have project configuration files.
 - The Spelling mode does not match combined and composite unicode characters.
-- Variant entries from Fieldworkds or WeSay are not supported yet.
+- Variant entries from Fieldworks or WeSay are not supported yet.

 <h5>Other changes</h5>
 - The Options dialog is now a real window that can be moved and re-sized.